 Ireland is Green but the focus is Red

-“As we explored the grounds we came to a little trail just off the beaten path that lead to a boathouse,” said Kindred.
-“After raining all day, the clouds parted way and light dropped a beautiful shimmer on edge of Lough Leane (Irish for Lake of Learning).
-There I saw all kinds of beautiful boats just littering the shoreline.”
+“As we explored the grounds, we came to a little trail just off the beaten path that lead to a boathouse,” said Kindred.
+“After raining all day, the clouds parted way, and light dropped a beautiful shimmer on the edge of Lough Leane (Irish for Lake of Learning).
+There, I saw all kinds of beautiful boats just littering the shoreline.”

-“Teaching photography is an amazing experience at Nossi and one truth that I’ve timelessly taught is that the color red is a bold statement in photography.
+“Teaching photography is an amazing experience at Nossi.
+One truth that I’ve timelessly taught is that the color red is a bold statement in photography.
 So when I saw a cluster red boats nestled just off the bank, I had to stop.
 And if these crimson cruisers weren’t enough, the Ross Castle stood boldly behind them to make it the perfect composition!
 What eye candy!
 What a shot!
 What an amazing day in Ireland!”Marcie Kindred

 Fresh on the Farm

-Students got to experience an overnight stay on their first night in Ireland at Ms. Eileen’s farmhouse, the host of a beautiful, local bed and breakfast farmhouse on the Dingle peninsula.
-This extended experience gave the photographers an opportunity to start the trip feeling more like a local, instead of the designated American tourist.
+Students got to experience an overnight stay on their first night in Ireland at Ms. Eileen’s farmhouse — the host of a beautiful, local bed and breakfast farmhouse on the Dingle peninsula.
+This extended experience gave our student photographers an opportunity to start the trip feeling more like locals instead of the designated American tourists.
 The students who stayed there got to sit down together at Ms. Eileen’s dining room table to enjoy an authentic Irish dinner and breakfast the following morning.
 Johnson remembers the good meals Ms. Eileen cooked.
 All the food came directly from her family’s dairy farm right outside.
-It was considered a special experience to start off the Nossi study abroad trip.
+It was considered a special experience to start off Nossi’s Ireland study abroad program.
 Ms. Eileen got to ask everyone questions, and the group chatted at the table as course after course came from the kitchen.
 They even got some hands-on experience and wrangled a few dairy cattle that got out of their fence.
 The local hospitality and cuisine at this working farm provided a great launching point for visiting the Ring of Kerry.